learn-co-students/oo-basics-v-000/README.md

 So, this is pretty silly.
 Books can't turn their own pages, but we'll use the missing `turn_page` method to demonstrate that we don't only give our classes properties.

-Like I said above, OOP gives us the opportunity to encapsulate both data *and* behavior within our classes.
+Like I said above, OOP (object oriented programming) gives us the opportunity to encapsulate both data *and* behavior within our classes.
 Here, we want to be able to make our books turn their pages.

 How do we give our books a behavior?
 Well, we give them methods that do stuff!
 So,